Timeline of Key Events

 • Members initiated legal action in the NSW Supreme Court seeking reinstatement of excluded members (now labelled Authorised Persons).

-• The case remains ongoing, focused on restoring democratic member rights and protecting the future of WIRES.
+• The actions focused on restoring democratic member rights and protecting the future of WIRES.

 Ongoing